 You need to replace the IP address (0.0.0.0) with the one of the client.
 Additional to the IP and the port there are settings for logging, but this should only be enabled in case of a problem.

 config.ini, in case you place it into the same folder where the executable file of the application is, all users which are using the application will use the same TCP Settings.
 In case one of our products is being used, you need to place the INI in the installations folders next to the executable files (SOSigOffice.exe, SimpleSigner.exe).
 In case you used the DeviceAPI with your own Software you need to place the INI in the Folder of your own executable file.

 In case of an Multi-User System you should use the second option and place the config.ini into the user folder (C:\Users\<USER>\AppData\Roaming\StepOver\TCPIpExtension), on that way every user can have different TCP-Settings for the same Application.

-You need to create this Config.ini by your own (create a textfile with the values below and save it under the name config.ini) or you can use the RDP-IPConfig tool.
+You need to create this Config.ini by your own (create a textfile with the values above and save it under the name config.ini) or you can use the RDP-IPConfig tool.
 The Setup is not creating the config.ini.

 Because the Client-IP can be dynamic we created a small tool which can be used to set / update the

 config.ini.
 The tool will check the network status for open RDP Sessions to identify the Client-IP and will write it into the user folder.
 This means the tool works only when the TCP Session is active, for example you can start it automatically with the login (see details here) of the user (or run it manually).
 This tool is optional and not required for the TCP Solution.

 |To set a different save path of the config.ini|

 |config.ini which should be used as Basic (it will be copied to AppData)|